JADES: A large population of obscured, narrow line AGN at high redshift: Discussion

 We choose the parameterised luminosity function from \cite{Bouwens21} as the reference luminosity function, choosing a median redshift of our type-2 AGN at z=4--6 of z$_{\rm median}\sim5.5$ (14 objects in total).

 Following the procedure discussed above, we show in Figure \ref{fig:uv_lum} (as red points) the UV luminosity function of the type-2 AGN host galaxies z$>4$ from the HST Deep of JADES survey.
 We split our sample into three separate bins, choosing the bins to allow at least three objects per bin, centred on $M_{UV}=$ -20.15, -18.8, -17.6.
-The estimated contribution of the type-2 AGN host galaxies to the UV luminosity function is 33 \%, 18 \% and 20 \%, for the $M_{UV}=$ -20.15, -18.8, -17.6 bins, respectively.
+The estimated contribution of the type-2 AGN host galaxies to the UV luminosity function is 33$\pm$4 \%, 18$\pm$4 \% and 20$\pm$4 \%, for the $M_{UV}=$ -20.15, -18.8, -17.6 bins, respectively.
+We estimate the errors in the same ways as in \S~\ref{sec:tier_comp}.
 Given the limited number of points, we do not attempt to fit a functional form, as a small number statistics mean that the parameters are not adequately constrained.
 Instead, we simply show that the type 2 AGN host galaxies LF can match the \cite{Bouwens21} galaxy UV luminosity scaled by a factor of 5, as shown by the red dashed line.

 We also compare our results with other JWST type-1 AGN surveys: \cite{Harikane23}, \cite{Kocevski23}, \cite{Maiolino23JADES}, \cite{Matthee23}, as indicated in the legend.
 The cyan diamonds and squares show the luminosity function inferred by \cite{Giallongo19} based on X-ray surveys.
 Given the uncertainties, our estimated type 2 AGN density is slightly higher (by a factor of $\sim$2) than the one estimated for type-1 AGN from the JADES and CEERS surveys \citep{Maiolino23JADES,Harikane23}.
-This suggests a type 2 to type 1 AGN ratio of about two at z$\sim$4--6, or possibly higher (given that it is more challenging to identify type 2 AGN).
 We note that the contribution to the UV luminosity function is significantly higher than the estimate of \cite{Kocevski23}, but which was most likely suffering from a low number of statistics in the early JWST results.
-The contribution is also higher than found by \cite{Matthee23}, however, as discussed in \cite{Maiolino23JADES}, that study probe more luminous AGN, hence likely less abundant.
+The contribution is also higher than found by \cite{Matthee23}, however, as discussed in \cite{Maiolino23JADES}, that study probes more luminous AGN, hence likely less abundant.

+We also note that our estimated density of type-2 AGN is higher than found in the deep X-ray observations by \cite{Giallongo19}.
+As stated by \citet{Maiolino23JADES}, this suggests that the optical and UV emission line selection of AGN is picking a population of faint or X-ray deficient population of AGN at high-z.
+This has indeed been confirmed by the detailed analysis of the X-ray properties of this and other samples of JWST-discovered AGN, finding that they are extremely X-ray weak, even when stacked \citep{Maiolino2024X}.
+The origin of such X-ray weakness is still debated -- it is possibly due to a combination of heavy absorption and intrinsic weakness \citep{Maiolino2024X}.